TranslationalBioinformaticsUnit/scbert-reusability/README.md

 # scBERT-reusability
-This repository contains the user experience of reproducing the scBERT results for single-cell annotation (https://doi.org/10.1038/s42256-022-00534-z).
+This repository contains the user experience and code of reproducing the scBERT results for single-cell annotation (https://doi.org/10.1038/s42256-022-00534-z).
 It also contains the material for analyzing the effect of the distribution of cells per cell type.
 For further details, we recommend you to read the reusability report (*link*).

 * [Reproducibility of results](#1-reproducibility-of-results)
 * [Effect of distribution of cells](#2-effect-of-distribution-of-cells)